r-chauhan/global-temp-api/README.md

 # global-temp-api
 Sample flask based application for database querying via RESTful API.
+Kaggle [climate change](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) data-set is intended to be used as a data-source for this project.

 # Setup and Run